(updated 1 September 2021)

 Jon Filby, Chair of the Sussex Cricket Museum said: “I am delighted that the Sussex Cricket Museum has won this prestigious award.
 It is very welcome recognition of the excellent work undertaken by all of our volunteers.”

 Howard Milton added: “I’m thrilled to be honoured with the naming of this award.
 The first winners are an excellent choice.
 It is the Museum with its publications that sets the standards which all other counties should seek to achieve.”

 Our Chairman Nigel Hancock is the subject of a podcast talking about The Cricket Society.
 Click to listen to the interview with Geoff Levett.

 This is part of a series with the British Society of Sports History.
 See the news item lower down this page about their online conference later in August.

 With thanks to Society member Richard Heller, we can highlight a series of cricket podcasts featuring Richard and Peter Oborne.
-There are four past episodes to view with new ones coming.
+There are now over 40 episodes.

 We are sad to report the death of Ken Merchant, latterly the Secretary of The Cricket Society Trust, and Jack Endacott, past Chairman of the West of England branch.